TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

 "globbing" feature (\* syntax).

 *Outlook:*
-The syntax is designed to stay and there are absolutely not plans to extend the :ts:`@import` statement in the future.
+The syntax is designed to stay and there are absolutely no plans to extend the :ts:`@import` statement in the future.
 However, the :ts:`@...` syntax for annotations may be used to add more preparsing logic to TypoScript in future.